intersystems-community/vscode-objectscript/docs/ServerSide.md

 3. When the button labeled "Choose Server and Namespace" appears, click it.

-4. Pick a server from your `intersystems.servers` settings object.
+4. Pick a server from your `intersystems.servers` settings object, or create a new server configuration.

 5. Enter credentials if prompted.